ruminder-hub/group_formation/README.md

 Framework: Spring Boot
 Database: MySQL

-## Description
+## Features
-It is used to create groups based on answers provided by students toward survey questions.
+1. Admin can assign multiple role to users (Student, Teaching Assistant, Course Instrucor).
+2. Admin can assign user Course Instructor, who can assign Teaaching Assistant for their course.
+3. Admin can create a new course or delete the course.

 ## Code structure
-* [main] (https://github.com/ruminder-hub/group_formation/tree/master/src/main) package: It contains the source code of the application.
+* <a href='https://github.com/ruminder-hub/group_formation/tree/master/src/main'>[main] </a> package: It contains the source code of the application.
-* [test] (https://github.com/ruminder-hub/group_formation/tree/master/src/test) package: It consists of test cases of source code.
+* <a href='https://github.com/ruminder-hub/group_formation/tree/master/src/test'>[test] </a> package: It consists of test cases of source code.

 ## Architecture
 The application follows the MVC pattern.
 All logic is written in Model layer.

+## Implementation
+### S.O.L.I.D Principles and Design Pattern

+### Test Driver Development (TDD)

+### Logging and Exception Handling

+### Clean Code